Uninett/Argus/docs/reference/htmx-frontend.rst

 ---------

-If *all the settings you need to change* can be set via environment variables, use ``argus.htmx.settings`` as your settings-file.
-Otherwise, read on.
+If *all the settings you need to change* can be set via environment variables, use ``argus.htmx.settings`` as your settings-file *for development*.

+For *production* you must set :setting::`ALLOWED_HOSTS`, have a look at ``argus.site.settings.prod``.

+If you need to override settings not mirrored by environment variables, read on.

 Do this in your workdir, which could be the checked out `argus-server
 <https://github.com/Uninett/Argus>`_ repo.